oracle-devrel/devo.tutorials/tf-101/3-understanding-terraform-basics.md

 ## Major Terraform Components

 In the IaC world, resources are defined using code.
 Terraform follows a *declarative* language model, meaning that you tell it where you want to be after it executes and it figures out what's needed to get there.
 Terraform doesn't need to be told "do this, then that, then finish with this", as is common with many procedural languages.
-You simply tell it where you want it to end and it'll map out the path.
+You simply tell it where you want it to end up and it'll map out the path to get there.
 Most of the time, Terraform is able to figure out the right steps on its own.
 Occasionally, it'll need some help, but we'll talk a little more about that in a later tutorial in this series.

 Terraform has several core components that you should become familiar with: